clux/modul8/docs/api.md

-    require('app::validation.js') //domain specific searches only specified domain require('./validation.js') //relative require searches only this domain require('./validation') //.js extension always gets searched before .coffee require('validation') // scans this domain first, but will try other domains if it fails here
+    require('app::validation.js') //domain specific searches only specified domain require('./validation.js') //relative require searches only this domain require('./validation') //.js extension always gets searched before .coffee require('validation') // resolves this domain first (but moves on if this fails)

 More information on `require()` is available in [this section](require.html)